swiftlang/swift-evolution/proposals/mmmm-async-let.md

 handle.cancel()
 ```

-The example uses APIs defined in the Structured Concurrency proposal: `detach` to obtain a handle for the detached task which we can cancel explicitly.
+The example uses APIs defined in the Structured Concurrency proposal: `Task.detached` to obtain a handle for the detached task which we can cancel explicitly.
 This allows us to easily illustrate that a `async let` entered within a task that _already is cancelled_ still spawns the child task, yet the spawned task will be immediately cancelled - as witnessed by the `true` returned into the `childTaskCancelled` variable.

 This works well with the co-operative nature of task cancellation in Swift's concurrency story.
 Tasks which are able and willing to participate in cancellation handling, need to check for its status using `Task.isCancelled` or `try Task.checkCancellation()` where appropriate.